Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Boston College Stats and Trends

-- Boston College has three wins against the spread in seven games this season.
+- In Boston College's seven games this season, it has three wins against the spread.

-- The Eagles have been underdogs by 5.5 points or more once this season and covered the spread.
+- The Eagles covered the spread in their only game when underdogs by 6 points or more.

-- Boston College's games this year have hit the over two times in six opportunities (33.3%).
+- Boston College's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Boston College is 2-1 against the spread and 4-0 overall when the team scores more than 24.6 points.
+- Boston College is 2-1 against the spread and 4-0 overall when the team records more than 24.6 points.

-- In games that Boston College amasses more than 325 yards, the team is 2-1 against the spread and 3-1 overall.
+- When Boston College amasses more than 325 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Eagles have turned the ball over 11 times this season, five more turnovers than the Orange have forced (6).
+- This season the Eagles have turned the ball over 11 times, five more than the Orange's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.